EngreitzLab/CRISPR_comparison/README.md

 `config.txt`), a file with default values will be generated, however they might not be appropriate for the provided predictors.

-## Sample command
+### Running the workflow
-Following command can be used to perform all specified comparisons using snakemake with conda to automatically handle dependencies.
-This requires that snakemake (>=5.10.0) and conda (e.g. [miniconda](https://docs.conda.io/en/latest/miniconda.html)) are installed.
+Following command can be used to perform all specified comparisons.
+Run time per comparison depends on the number and file size of the included predictions, but should typically take less than 30 minutes.
 ```sh
 # perform all comparisons specified in config.yml (-n = dryrun, remove for execution)
 snakemake --use-conda -j1 -n
 ```

-All generated output including the main .html document are saved to `results/example/`.
-For other comparison, the subdirectory in results will be named after the comparison name as specified in the `config.yml` file.
+All generated output including the main .html document are saved to `results/` in subdirectories named after the comparison name as specified in the `config.yml` file.